 Daikin Applied wall louvers allow outdoor air to be drawn in while blending with the building architecture.
 They are sized to match the unit outside air opening and provide maximum air intake.
 Heavy-gauge, all-aluminum construction is standard, with a decorative grille optional.

 Both louvers and grilles are available either painted or unpainted.
 When painted, a specially formulated, environmentally friendly thermosetting urethane powder is applied electrostatically and baked for long lasting beauty as well as resistance to corrosion.
-The paint is then oven cured to provide correct chemical crosslinking, which can provide years of service.
-Louvers and grilles are constructed of 6063-T6 aluminum and are suitable for color anodizing by others.
+The paint is then oven cured to provide correct chemical cross-linking, which can provide years of service.
+The extruded 6063-T5 aluminum used for louvers and grilles is suitable for color anodizing by others.

-Figure 32: Intake Louvers
+Figure 38: Intake Louvers